Whitepaper

 One number with full traceability

 Each weight reflects regulatory materiality and scientific consensus.
 Deforestation carries the highest base weight given its direct regulatory and deforestation-free supply chain implications, while climate risk remains a lighter slow-onset context signal.
-Individual runs disclose which modules were actually scored so monitor-scoped analyses do not pretend to use missing inputs.
+Individual runs disclose which modules were actually scored, which questionnaire inputs are missing, and which module versions contributed to the persisted result.

 Native 1-5 Equation